- See Advanced Audio Coding.

 - Alfresco Governance Services

-Alfresco Governance Services combines Records Management with Security Controls and Classification.
+Alfresco Governance Services (AGS) combines Records Management with Security Controls and Classification.

 - Alfresco Media Management